 Florida motorcycle laws do not require underinsured motorists coverage for any vehicle, but it is important.
 In recent years, Florida had the sixth-highest rate of uninsured drivers, with more than 20 percent of drivers not having proper coverage.

 Some insurance companies will offer other benefits within your policy.
-Roadside assistance will cover a breakdown anywhere in the United States, and you can have your vehicle towed to the nearest repair shop.
-“Carried contents” covers personal property damage during an accident.
-It also covers stolen property from your motorcycle.
-You can also opt for enhanced injury protection, which provides weekly payment for two years if your injury leaves you out of work.
+A popular option is enhanced injury protection, which provides weekly payment for two years if your injury leaves you out of work.

-Total loss coverage will provide financial payment to replace your bike no older than one model year.
+Another optional add-on is total loss coverage.
+This may provide compensation to replace your bike no older than one model year.
 You will receive the full manufacturer’s retail price for a new motorcycle.
 You will get the full payment, excluding your insurance deductible.
-Lastly, you can also get custom parts and equipment coverage.
-Any upgrades or customizations you’ve made to your bike can have coverage up to a predetermined amount.

 The cost of your policy will depend on several variables, making the price an individual calculation.